 --read-javascript "cts.uris(null, null, cts.collectionQuery('example'), 0, [PARTITION])"

 With the above approach, Flux will create one partition per forest.
-You should ensure that the number of partitions is similar to the number of MarkLogic app server threads available.
+Note that the --thread-count and --repartition options will then adjust the number of partitions used for processing items.

 For example, consider a 3 host cluster with a load balancer in front of each, where each app server has the default of 32 threads available.
 Also assume that the database has 4 forests on each host.
-With the above approach, Flux will create 12 partitions, one per forest.
-Each partition uses a single thread to make calls to MarkLogic.
-Thus, while your cluster has 96 app server threads available, only 12 will be used.
+With the above approach, Flux will create 12 partitions - one per forest - for reading data.
+You could then use e.g. --thread-count 96 to configure Flux to use 96 threads to process all the items read via the initial set of 12 partitions.